Arrow-OS-Extended/arrow_extended_changelog/README.md

 - SafetyPass and Integrity by default (Include the signing keys)
 - Update security patch for May 2024
 - Added OnePlus Slate, SanFrancisco and Ubuntu Fonts
-- Add pt-rBR translation for launcher and memory info
+- Added pt-rBR translation for launcher and memory info

 For those using recovery aosp: